mazaoshe/shutter-coach/content/posts/go-error-handling.md

 ---
-title: "Go Error Handling"
+title: "Golang Error Handling"
-description: "Learn how to handle errors in Go effectively, including creating custom errors and using error wrapping for better debugging."
+description: "Learn how to handle errors in Golang effectively, including creating custom errors and using error wrapping for better debugging in Go programming."
 date: 2025-08-17T11:00:00+08:00
 draft: false
 categories: ["concurrency"]